 Kermin J. Martínez-Hernández, PhD is an Assistant Professor in the Chemistry Department at St. John Fisher College in Rochester, New York.
 He teaches general chemistry classes and organizes teacher workshops about differentiated instruction and problem-based learning.
 His chemical education research focus is on the assessment of the implementation of problem-based learning at the middle, high school, and college levels.
 He is conducting research in nanotechnology with undergraduate students; his research project is “Encapsulating Ibuprofen using Beeswax Microspheres”.
 As a postdoctoral fellow at the University of Wisconsin-Madison (UW), he participated in research mentor training.
 While still at UW, he collaborated with the UW team to integrate diversity-focused case study discussion into the professional development efforts for graduate students and post-docs through the NSF-funded Center for the Integration of Research, Teaching and Learning.
 More recently, he joined the UW team to deliver a train-the-trainers event, Facilitating Entering Mentoring, at two venues funded by the NIH R13 grant to offer research mentor training to more diverse audiences.
 He co-facilitated the training at the 2013, 2014, and 2015 annual conference for the Society for the Advancement of Chicanos and Native Americans in Science (SACNAS), an organization with which he has long been involved, as well as one held at Boston University concurrent with the American Public Health Association (APHA) meetings, Jackson State University, St. John Fisher College, and served as a panelist for the NY Leader Alliance Faculty Retreat on Mentoring Diverse Scholars at Hunter College, NY.
 He has also developed other workshops and panel sessions for SACNAS related with mentoring such as “Expand Your Network: How to Identify Advisors, Mentors, Sponsors for a Successful Career” and “Stories from the Other Side of the Blurry Tunnel, It Gets Better after All!” where he provides advice and mentoring to undergraduate/graduate students.
 He is currently an NRMN Master Facilitator where he facilitates mentoring training(s) nationwide.

-The workshop will being with check-in at 8:30am and end in the early afternoon after lunch.
+The workshop will being with check-in at 8:30am and end at 1:30 after lunch (provided).

 The nearest Bar Harbor full service hotel open in March is